leta199/Simulation-Random-Walks-/README.md

 ## METHODS AND TECHNIQUES
 **Setup of simulation**

-Setting up the number of successful trials (n) our loop stops at.
-Created `counter` to store successful trials.
-Utilised `simlist` to count the number of successes of the probabilty of interest.
+Setting up the number of bets per month (100,000) as n Setting up the probability of success and failure for each bet at 20/38 and 18/38 Defined `totalgain` as a test run of the  amount for 1 simulation run

 **Simulation loop**

-**While loop** that runs  as long as our counter is < 10,000
-**If statement**- if sum is 7 store  the success ( 2 given sum is 7 in "success" as 1 and 0 otherwise.
-iterate up our counter.
-Then assign successes to `simlist` based on the index of `counter`.
-Simulate probability with `mean()` of simlist.

 ## FUNCTION EXPLANATION